 Because when I asked you all to share land who may have a story to tell, many of you wrote to tell me that you have “problem” properties.
 Land where plants won't grow or you tried to live and couldn't.
 Unwelcoming energy or spirits who have chased people away.

 So now what?
-What do you do if you’ve got a problem on your hands?
+What do you if you think your house is haunted?

 Let me preface all of this by saying, please, when you're looking at homes and property, use your intuition.
 I promise that if you take a few minutes to be quiet in any home, you'll know if something feels strange about it.

-You know how they say, “When you find the right house, you’ll know it”?
-Well guess what, when you’ve found the wrong house, you’ll know it too.
-Don’t ignore your intuition.
-I don’t care if it is lakefront property with a dock.
+You know how they say, “When you find the right house, you'll know it”?
+Well the opposite is true too…when you've found the wrong house, you'll also know it.
+Don't ignore your intuition.
+I don't care if it is lakefront property with a dock.
 You might not be able to fix it.
 It might not be your job to fix it.
 It might not want to be fixed.

 And then you're screwed.